niermann/holoaverage/docs/parameters.rst

     q = \sqrt{q_x^2 + q_y^2}.

 These functions are specified in the parameter file as a list of terms, where each term describes one function :math:`f_n(q)`.
-The term itself are again lists, where the first element always is a string describing the kind of function and the other elements are parameters to the function.
+The terms itself are again lists, where the first element always is a string describing the kind of function and the other elements are parameters to the function.

 Possible terms are: